Raptus/raptus.AzureBicep/az_files_mon_alert_dynamic_nonfree/readme.md

 - Go to Azure Portal -> Resource Group "RG-RCHKMONALERT"
 - Find the Automation aa-storage-monitor
 - Click on "Shared Resources" -> "Variables"

+### 4. You can change the receiver email afterwards

+- Go to Azure Portal -> Resource Group "RG-RCHKMONALERT"
+- Find the Logic App la-storage-alerter
+- Open the Logic app designer and the "Send an email V2" step
+- Edit field "To" to your needs